A nuclear reactor meltdown refers to

 neutrons to scatter.
 In the case another atom absorbs a single

 of the neutrons, and the atom turns out

-then propels the steam turbines, thereby generating electricity.
+propels the steam turbines, thereby generating electricity.

 The imminent risk from a nuclear power plant accident is the

 exposure to radioactive radiation.

-as electricity generation.
+electricity generation.
 The supplemented uranium is made into fuel rods which

 accident was rated as a 7, implying that it was a major disaster.

 Minimization of Exposure to Radiation- The exposure of people to

 the situation.
 They include the following:

 Distance- the distance that is separating a nuclear reactor

-plant from the residential areas
+plant from the residential areas should

 NUCLEAR REACTOR MELTDOWNS 4